 Articles of Organization Filing Fee – $250 (online or mail)

 Forming your LLC costs $250.
 You can file online (fastest) or submit the PDF by mail.
-Online submissions post to the public database right away; hard-copy filings take longer.
+Most online submissions post to the public database immediately after payment, but some filings can be routed to examiner review.
+Hard-copy filings take longer.

 Quick steps (2–3 mins online):